sursani/zakat-calculator/README.md

 # Zakat Calculator

 A modern, user-friendly web application built with Next.js to help Muslims calculate their annual Zakat obligations accurately and efficiently.
+This app was written in Cursor with 'vibe coding'.

 ## Features